-I find that AAMC has demonstrated its commitment to provide high quality cardiac surgery services consistent with the specific requirements of this standard.
-AAMC has described an organizational structure and processes that align with the requirements of this standard.
-It will have peer review programs and control utilization through use of protocols for appropriate selection of patients and choice of procedures that employ indications and contraindications governing selection of patients.
-Regular meetings or conferences of the bodies charged with implementing quality assurance and performance improvement will take place.
-It will also use protocols for referral, admission, and discharge of cardiac surgery patients.
-It has described its plans for follow-up of patients following surgery and it will engage in reviews of outcomes for surgery patients, including morbidity and mortality rates used with appropriate benchmarking.
-It has also described the manner in which patients will be educated about treatment options.
+AAMC has demonstrated its commitment to provide high quality cardiac surgery services consistent with the specific requirements of this standard.
+AAMC has described an organizational structure and processes that align with the requirements of this standard, including peer review programs.
+It will use protocols for appropriate selection of patients, and will consider indications and contraindications in determining procedures that are appropriate for patients.
+It has described the manner in which patients will be educated about treatment options.
+The bodies charged with implementing quality assurance and performance improvement will meet regularly.
+AAMC will also use protocols for referral, admission, and discharge and follow-up of cardiac surgery patients.
+It will engage in reviews of outcomes for surgery patients, including morbidity and mortality rates used with appropriate benchmarking.

 BWMC has also demonstrated its commitment to provide high quality cardiac surgery services consistent with the specific requirements of this standard.
 It has described an organizational structure and processes that align with the requirements of this standard, consistent with the specific elements of the standard as described in the previous paragraph.
+AAMC's comment that a cardiac surgery program at BWMC will not be independent enough of UMMC in its quality assurance and performance improvement processes and activities is not persuasive.

-While there are differences in the outlines provided by the two hospitals, each has experience and a background that do not raise concerns with respect to the capability of each applicant to provide high quality care.
+While there are differences in the outlines provided by the two hospitals, each has experience and a background that raise no concerns with respect to the capability of each applicant to provide high quality care.
 Furthermore, each hospital is collaborating with or functioning within a system that features a large cardiac surgery program based at an academic medical center.
 Each proposed collaboration will involve direct provision of cardiac surgery and collaboration with the academic medical center partner in quality assurance and performance improvement for cardiac surgery.